mrjamiebowman-blog/.NET-Developer-Tests/README.md

 # .NET: Developer Tests
 This project will contain an abstract class and sample of how to use this class for building developer tests.
-I use something similar to this in every project for unit and developer ran integration tests for taking a test driven'ish approach.
-I'll use this repo to manage these since they evolved over time.
+I use something similar to this in every project for unit tests and developer ran integration tests for taking a test driven-ish approach.
+I'll use this repo to manage these since they evolve over time.
 The utility helper classes can also be used in unit testing projects.

 ## App Packages (UI)
 Application Insights (Worker)